Secrets of Mindful Masturbation: How it can enhance your orgasm and make you a better lover

 4. Start with movement.
 That could be yoga, dancing, stretching, or whatever other forms of movement help you feel more powerful, sexy, and present.

-5. Switch up your positions.
-Usually get off on your back?
+1. Switch up your positions.
+Usually on your back?
 Lie on your belly instead (or vice versa).
 Sit on a chair and loop your legs over the arms.
 Try on all fours or with legs up the wall.
-Get a suction cup dildo and back your ass up.
+Back into a suction cup dildo.
 Try it on each side, sitting, standing, in the bathtub or shower, with your legs up the wall or back of the couch, in your favorite yoga pose—etc.

-6. Go slowly + gently.
-Especially if you are exploring new sensations!
-Start at a 1 or 2 and move up to a 10.
+2. Go slowly + gently, especially if you’re exploring new sensations!
 For example, if you want to explore slapping, start with a pat or tap before increasing the intensity.

-7. Tease yourself.
+3. Tease yourself.
 Instead of going straight to your genitals, take some time to move from head to toes.
-Notice which areas feel good and linger, even (especially!) if it is an area you don’t typically associate with pleasure, sex, or orgasm.
+Notice which areas feel good and linger, especially if it’s an area you don’t typically associate with sex.

 • Breathing through your nose the entire time